STUDY JAPANESE ONLINE WITH NATIVES HERE

 Japanese hangover medicines

-The heparize [ヘパリーゼ] will help you through a hangover, this miracle medicine will help you to have strength the next day after a night out in a izakaya or at a party.
+The heparize [ヘパリーゼ] will help you get through a hangover, this miraculous medication will give you strength the next day after a night out at an izakaya or at a party.

-No Mikata [ノミカタ] is a medicine that by taking it can avoid the symptoms of hangover, you can take it before drinking alcoholic beverages or during, even after drinking.
-We also recommend the Ukon No Chikara [ウコンの力].
+No Mikata [ノ·ミカタ] is a medication that when taken can prevent hangover symptoms, you can take it before drinking alcoholic beverages or during, even after drinking.
+We also recommend Ukon No Chikara [ウコンの力].

-These remedies can also be found in convenience stores in a beverage version in a small glass bottle.
+These medicines can also be found in convenience stores in a beverage version in a small glass bottle.
 Some can be dissolved in water.
-If you are looking for another remedy, search for the word futsukayoi [二日酔い ].
+If you are looking for another medicine, search for the word futsukayoi [二日酔い].

 female japanese medicines